joshuakilts/The-Office-Markov-Chains/README.md

                   out.dWallace,out.stanley)
 ```

-This function picks a character based on a distributio of who is most likely to speak, and returns a line.
+This function picks a character based on a distribution of who is most likely to speak, and returns a line.
 The length of the line is based off a distribution of that character's line lengths.
-There is also a 1 in 5 chance of genereating a scene description alongside the produced line.
+There is also a 1 in 5 chance of generating a scene description alongside the produced line.
 ```
 getLine <- function(){
  rand <- as.character(officeSub[sample(1:length(officeSub$speaker),1),2])